A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Methods

-We formulate LAT map prediction as a neural operator learning problem, in which the goal is to approximate a mapping from patient-specific anatomical and electrophysiological parameters to the corresponding spatial distribution of activation times.
+Within the proposed framework, we formulate LAT map prediction as a neural operator learning problem, in which the goal is to approximate a mapping from patient-specific anatomical and electrophysiological parameters to the corresponding spatial distribution of activation times.
 Formally, we aim to learn an operator

-where \(A\) denotes the atrial geometry, \(\sigma\) the conductivity tensor, \(p\) the pacing site location, and \(\mathrm{LAT}(\mathbf{x})\) the activation time at position \(\mathbf{x} \in \Omega\) where \(\Omega\) is the computational c.
+where \(A\) denotes the atrial geometry, \(\sigma\) the conductivity tensor, \(p\) the pacing site location, and \(\mathrm{LAT}(\mathbf{x})\) the activation time at position \(\mathbf{x} \in \Omega\) where \(\Omega\) is the computational domain.
 This framework requires the generation of large and diverse training datasets that pair input configurations \((A, \sigma, p)\) with ground-truth LAT maps obtained from high-fidelity EP simulations.